-My name is Yuan Lei (Lilian) and I come from China.
+My name is Lilian and I came from China.
 I am studying pharmacology at the University of Sheffield.
 I would like to share with you my experience of becoming and growing as a Christian.

-I first heard about the Lord Jesus Christ in China, when I was 18 years old.
-And it was an English lady called Wendy whose kindness and hospitality first attracted my attention.
-Wendy is teaching English in the medical college of Lan Zhou.
+I first heard about the Lord Jesus Christ in China when I was 18 years old.
+It was a lady called Wendy whose kindness and hospitality first attracted my attention.

-My home province, Gan Su, is one of the poorest areas in China.
+My home province is one of the poorest areas in China.
 A lot of talented students are unable to complete their studies because of poverty.

-Wendy supported some of the students financially to enable them to realise their dream of becoming doctors – who are badly needed in Gan Su especially in the countryside.
+Wendy supported some of the students financially to enable them to realise their dream of becoming doctors – who are badly needed in my province especially in the countryside.
 She also helped a blind beggar whom she met on the street to learn physiotherapy – to relieve the pain of other people.

 She writes to prisoners just to let them know that there is still someone who cares for them.
 She uses all she has to help people in need, giving her love freely to everyone she meets.